B2. Operations

 Learning Situation Prerequisites

-In the primary grades, students are introduced to division in a problem-solving context using concrete materials by repeatedly subtracting groups of objects into equal sets.
-Students develop an understanding of basic number facts related to division up to 100.
+In the primary grades, students are introduced to division in a problem-solving context involving equal grouping and equal sharing using concrete materials and develop an understanding of basic number facts related to division up to 100.
 In Grade 4, students use personal strategies and prior knowledge to solve problems involving division of a three-digit whole number by a one-digit whole number.

-This learning situation exposes students to two different situations that involve division.
-By comparing each of the two situations and using various algorithms to solve them, students develop their understanding of the concept of division.
+This learning situation provides two different situations that involve division.
+By comparing them and using various strategies to solve them, students develop their understanding of division.

 To be able to complete this learning situation, students must: